burakbayramli/astromaestro/README.md

 Out[1]: [136, 161, 163, 183, 196, 199, 211, 214, 216, 235, 243, 246, 272, 276]
 ```

 Refer to the book on the details of these readings.

+### Lewi

+Grant Lewi calculation requires decan data, which must be precalculated
+and placed under `data`.
+See [jlewi](jlewi) for details.

 ### Millman

-This is numerology, can be quite predictive for certain things.
-It can
+This is numerology.
+The calculation is done via straigh addition on the
+individual digits of the birthdate.

-also report a cycle number which is the period your life path is on;
+Millman approach can also calculate a cycle number which is the period
-according to his method life proceeds in 9 year cycles, 1 is time to
+your life path is on; according to his method life proceeds in 9 year
-start something 9 to enjoy its fruits (and not start something
+cycles, 1 is time to start something 9 to enjoy its fruits (and not
-new).
-An interesting exercise; starting from the cycle you are at
+start something new).
+An interesting exercise; starting from the cycle
-today, go back in time, year by year; i.e. if current cycle point says
+you are at today, go back in time, year by year; i.e. if current cycle
-4, and the current year is 2015,
+point says 4, and the current year is 2015,

 ```
 2010 8